 - Safe Riders requires each local program site to distribute at least 50 seats per 12-month cycle (a minimum of approximately 4 seats per month).

 Applications that are not complete (information missing, questions unanswered) or are not completed according to the instructions will not be considered and subsequently returned to the applicant.

-Programs are needed in several Texas cities, but especially in the DFW area, Austin, and East Texas.
+Programs are needed in several Texas cities, but especially in the DFW area, Houston, and East Texas.
 If you are located in one of these areas, please consider applying or passing this information on to another organization that you think would be a good fit with the program.

 Existing programs should NOT fill out this application.
 These programs may request additional seats and subsequently will be resupplied providing that their program is in good standing.
 The basic good standing requirements are: